 IIA Objective Policy T1 Policy T2 Policy T3 Policy T4

+IIA8: Sustainable Economic Growth + ++ + +

-IIA9: Biodiversity and Geodiversity 0 0 0 0
+IIA9: Biodiversity and Geodiversity + 0 0 0

 IIA10: Landscape and Character 0 + + 0

 IIA11: Historic Environment 0 + + 0

 IIA12: Natural Resources 0 0 0 0

 IIA13: Water Resources 0 0 0 0

 IIA14: Flood Risk 0 0 + 0

-5.90 All four policies are expected to have a significant positive effect in relation to IIA objective 2: transport and air quality.
+5.86 All four policies are expected to have a significant positive effect in relation to IIA objective 2: transport and air quality.
 The support contained within the policies for travel by sustainable modes of transport (including active modes) is likely to help limit carbon emissions and air pollutants associated with vehicular sources at new developments in the District.
-In addition to supporting travel by more sustainable modes and requiring the undertaking of a travel assessment for new developments, Policy T1 also requires development to prioritise the concept of 15 minute neighbourhoods.
+In addition to supporting travel by more sustainable modes and requiring the undertaking of a transport assessment for new developments, Policy T1 also requires development to prioritise the concept of 20-minute neighbourhoods.
 This policy is therefore also likely to help reduce the need to travel at new developments.
+This policy also sets out the requirement for employment proposals to incorporate showers, changing areas and lockers/storage which is likely to support commuting by more active modes.
 The significant positive effect recorded in relation to IIA objective 2: transport and air quality is uncertain for Policy T2.
 This policy requires that parking provision at new residential development takes account of local circumstances.
-In some instances (for example where development sites are not in close proximity to public transport) there is potential for this approach to result in a higher level of parking provision that will perpetuate car dominance and issues relating to carbon emissions and air pollution in these areas.
+In some instances (for example where development sites are not close to public transport) there is potential for this approach to result in a higher level of parking provision that will perpetuate car dominance and issues relating to carbon emissions and air pollution in these areas.
 Only Policy T3 is expected to directly affect IIA objective 3: climate adaptation.
 The support in the policy to incorporating permeable parking surfaces at parking at new development schemes is likely to help support adaptation to expected increased levels of rainfall as a result of climate change.

-5.91 Supporting the increased potential for the safe use of active modes of transport is expected to positively affect public health in the District as more people are encouraged to walk and cycle.
+5.87 Supporting the increased potential for the safe use of active modes of transport is expected to positively affect public health in the District as more people are encouraged to walk and cycle.
 All four policies include provisions that would support modal shift towards more active modes of transport.
 This includes the prioritisation of active modes in the transport hierarchy (Policy T1) and supporting connections to the existing PRoW network (Policy T4).
+Policy T4 requires that developments likely to generate large numbers of HGV movements should be close to the Major Road Network or the Strategic Road Network.
+This requirement may benefit air quality and encourage travel by active modes, with benefits for public health by limiting the potential for larger, polluting vehicles on residential roads.
 Policies T2 and T3 primarily address car parking in the District, which is less likely to be of importance to supporting travel by active modes.
 However, both policies require the incorporation of parking to accommodate active modes.
 A minor positive effect is therefore expected for all four policies in relation to IIA objective 4: health and wellbeing.